 - Securities Exchange Commission (SEC)

 The SEC is the apex regulatory body of the Nigeria capital market that answers to the Federal Ministry of Finance.
-They are saddled with the responsibility of regulating the capital market with an aim of protecting investors.
+They are saddled with the responsibility of regulating the capital market with the aim of protecting investors.
 In addition, they must also ensure the development of the capital market.
 This is to enhance its allocative authority and open the door for a private sector-led economy.

 - Nigerian Stock Exchange(NSE):